-Administrative burden - Strategies that are realistically within the administrative capacity of the town and its available support network (CMRPC, local emergency planning commission, etc.) are prioritized.
+Administrative burden - Strategies that are realistically within the administrative capacity of the town and its available support network (CMRPC, Tri-EPIC Regional Emergency Planning Committee, etc.) are prioritized.
 Considerations include grant application requirements, grant administrative requirements (including audit requirements), procurement, and staff time to oversee projects.

-- High Priority strategies that have obvious mitigation impacts that clearly justify their costs and to a large degree can be funded, can be completed in a timely fashion, can be administered effectively, and are locally supported - Medium Priority strategies that have some clear mitigation impacts that generally justify their costs and generally can be funded, can be completed in a timely fashion, can be administered effectively, and are locally supported - Low Priority strategies that have relatively low mitigation impacts that do not necessarily justify their costs and that may have difficulty being funded, completed in a timely fashion, administered effectively, and locally supported
+- High Priority Strategies that have obvious mitigation impacts that clearly justify their costs and to a large degree can be funded, can be completed in a timely fashion, can be administered effectively, and are locally supported - Medium Priority Strategies that have some clear mitigation impacts that generally justify their costs and generally can be funded, can be completed in a timely fashion, can be administered effectively, and are locally supported - Low Priority Strategies that have relatively low mitigation impacts that do not necessarily justify their costs and that may have difficulty being funded, completed in a timely fashion, administered effectively, and locally supported